What to Do in Montreal: A Complete Guide

 - Enjoy a movie at different cinemas: Beaubien Cinema for Quebec films with its charming vintage storefront, Scotia Cinema in downtown Montreal for English-language films, and Cinéplex in the Latin Quarter for French-language films.

-- Delight in the local cuisine, with an abundance of restaurants representing diverse cultures throughout the city.
-You’re guaranteed to find something you’re looking for.
+- Delight in the local cuisine, with an wide choice of restaurants representing diverse cultures throughout the city.
+There is something for almost every taste.
 When it comes to poutine, opinions differ, but I personally recommend visiting La Banquise.
 While some may consider it touristy, it’s where I’ve had the best poutine (everyone has their own preferences).

-Here are some paid options available within the city:
+Here are a few paid activities to consider in the city:

 - Explore the Old Port: Enjoy a scenic cruise on the St. Lawrence River (I suggest three options: this one, this one, and this one), experience a thrilling speedboat ride called ‘saute moutons,’ or try zip-lining.
 You can also visit the Montréal Science Centre.

 - Take a guided tour: Discover the city with a guided tour, either by bus or scooter.
-Both options offer an excellent way to explore Montreal.
+Both are convenient ways to explore Montreal.

 - Take a guided tour: Discover the city with a guided tour, either by bus or scooter.
-Both options offer an excellent way to explore Montreal.
+Both are convenient ways to explore Montreal.

 - Visit the Montreal Museum of Fine Arts: Immerse yourself in the artistic treasures at this renowned museum.